 Kirk, still strapped in his seatbelt, hung suspended in his seat, his head hung down at an odd angle.
 The groan had come again.
 Steven.

-“Steven.”
-Marty pulled himself to his feet.
+"Steven?"
+Marty unclicked his seatbelt, then pulled himself to his knees.
 A wave of nausea rolled over him.
-“Steven, are you all right?”
+"Steven, are you all right?"

 Smoke from the engine slowly filled the interior.

-Marty climbed to the front.
-“Steven, can you move.
-We need to get out of here.”
+Marty climbed into the front.
+"Steven, can you move?
+We need to get out of here."
 He glanced up at Kirk.
 Blood dripped from a gouge on his forehead.
 His face was ashen.
 He didn't move or appear to be breathing.

 Dread ate at Marty.
 "No. No. Kirk?"

-“Is he . . . is Kirk all right?”
-Steven asked, his voice a hoarse whisper.
+"Is he . . . is Kirk all right?"
+Steven's question came out as a hoarse whisper.
+It hung heavy in the smoke-filled cab.

-Marty quickly turned towards Steven, and unsnapped his seat belt.
-“Can you move?”
+Marty quickly unsnapped Steven's seatbelt.
+"Can you move?"

 Steven grabbed Marty's arm.
 "Yes.
 I'm all right."
 His green eyes searched Marty's face.
 "Kirk?
 Is he--"

-“Crawl out the windshield.
-I'll unbuckle Kirk; you help drag him out.”
-Marty kicked the remaining glass, scattering small round bits.
+"Crawl out the windshield.
+I'll unbuckle Kirk; you help drag him out."
+Marty kicked the remaining glass in the windshield.
+Small round bits fell on him.

 Steven pulled himself to his feet and crawled out.
 "Ready."